emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 def y2 = slopeInterceptLine(2, -1)
 ```

-Notice how, when defining 'slopeInterceptLine', you can pass its formal parameters -- along with a special '`_`'
+Notice how when defining 'slopeInterceptLine', you can pass its formal parameters -- along with a special '`_`'
 identifier -- to what looks like an invocation of 'y'.
-It is not, of course, an invocation -- this is special Scala
+It is not, of course, an invocation; it's special Scala
 syntax that allows you to concisely define functions via partial function application. '`_`' is part of that special
-syntax -- it allows you to specify which formal parameters of a function which you wish to remain variable
-when defining a new function via partial application.
+syntax.

-We can then call our newly defined functions on some values:
+Once defined, we can then call our newly defined functions on some values:

 ```scala
 val indexes: List[Float] = List(1, 2, 3, 4, 5, 6, 7, 8, 9, 10)